 “My films have become ‘classics,’ studied in universities and animation schools for their technical, artistic and cultural content,” Back wrote in the detailed autobiography on his personal website.
 “That goes beyond anything I might have hoped for and still surprises me.
 It shows that politically engaged art is both possible and worthwhile.”

-(HT to Cartoon Brew’s Amid Amidi for posting the sad news, for finding that version of The Man Who Planted Trees, and for tracking down a whole host of Back videos in commemoration of the man and his considerable talents.
+(HT to Cartoon Brew’s Amid Amidi for posting the sad news, and for tracking down a whole host of Back videos in commemoration of the man and his considerable talents.
 And the Jean Giono story that inspired Back’s most memorable work can be found here.)